 - F11 - Access Gateway hidden restore partition

 - F11 - Access Lenovo hidden recovery partition.

 - F10 - Access Sony hidden restore partition.

 - 0 (zero key) or F8 - Access Toshiba hidden partition.

 Finally, you may have the option between a Non-Destructive System Restore and Full System Restore.
-For computers that have the Non-Destructive System Restore option or an option similar, we suggest trying this option first.
-This can resolve a lot of Windows related issues without erasing of your personal data such as family photos.
-For more serious issues or if the non-destructive option doesn't work do a Full System Restore.
-This will delete all files on your computer, however, it will resolve any software issue with your computer.
+For computers that have the Non-Destructive System Restore option or an option similar, we suggest trying this option first, which can resolve Windows related problems without erasing of your personal data such as family photos.
+For more serious issues or if the non-destructive option does not work do a Full System Restore, which deletes all files on your computer and gets it back to how it was when you first bought the computer.

-Tip: If your computer did not come with this hidden partition or you've deleted it the only way to restore your computer would be to use a Windows CD and boot from that CD.
-However, this only re-installs Windows and not any of the other software or drivers that came with your computer.
+Tip: If your computer did not come with this hidden partition or you have deleted it the only way to restore your computer would be to use a Windows CD and boot from that CD.
+However, this CD only installs Windows and no other software or drivers that came with your computer.

 - How to erase my hard drive and start over.

 - Why does my computer not come with a Windows CD?